ndangalasinh/ny_taxi_data/README.md

     1. Click add Block to add this block
     1. Give the block a name (its recommended to use "gcp-credentials" or if you use other name remember to change the same in the etl.py and otherXXXXXXXXX)
 1. Now you can upload data to your storage
-    - For the initial load run etl.py, later we will deploy a job that will be uploading data after everymonth
+    - For the initial load run etl.py, later we will deploy a job that will be uploading data after every month
+1. Automate the process by creating the schedule

 ### part 2
 #### Create a repository
 1. Create a personal repository on Github pointing it to your local directory for this projet
-#### Start a project inside DBT..
+#### Start a project inside DBT.
 1. create account with DBT cloud
 1. Create a new project in dbt Cloud.
 From Account settings (using the gear menu in the top right corner), click + New Project.
 1. Enter a project name and click Continue.